Riverscapes/gcd/docs/docs/About/index.md

 ### Prerequisites

-Both the AddIn and Standalone versions require [.NET Framework 4.5.2](https://www.microsoft.com/en-ca/download/details.aspx?id=42642) (that should already included with Windows 10).
+The GCD Standalone version requires [.NET Framework 4.5.2](https://www.microsoft.com/en-ca/download/details.aspx?id=42642) (that should already included with Windows 10).

+The GCD AddIn for ArcGIS Pro requires .NET Framework 8 as well as ArcGIS Pro 3.4 or higher.

 ## Other Notes